 We are particularly proud of our past contribution to Polio Plus and also a project jointly with Rotary Foundation, Aquarius'89.
 This involved the support and funding of an expedition to Kenya by local Adventure Scouts to provide water supply and storage for a village.

-Why not join us for a meeting - just click the image above or here to link to our web site where you will find full details
+Why not join us for a meeting - just click the image or the club name above to link to our web site where you will find full details

 or email us for more information: email@example.com

 Rotaract is also part of the Rotary International Organisation and is intended for the younger member up to the age of 28.
 The Rotary Club of Bracknell used to have a Rotaract section and we would be very interested in hearing from anyone willing to help our Club restart the Rotaract Club.